Anti-correlation between excitations and locally-favored structures in glass-forming systems: Introduction

 One piece of the jigsaw which has received rather little attention is the relationship between locally favoured structures and dynamic facilitation theory~\cite{chandler2010,speck2019}.
-LFS play an important role in frustration based theories~\cite{tarjus2005}, and a key piece of evidence that there is at least some structural component to dynamic facilitation comes from the observation that the \emph{time--averaged} population of LFS can drive a \emph{dynamical phase transition} which is a key ingredient of the theory~\cite{chandler2010,speck2012,turci2017prx}.
+LFS play an important role in frustration based theories~\cite{tarjus2005}.
+A key piece of evidence that there is at least some structural component to dynamic facilitation comes from the observation that the \emph{time--averaged} population of LFS can drive a \emph{dynamical phase transition} which is a central ingredient of the theory~\cite{chandler2010,speck2012,turci2017prx}.
 Very recently, a strong anti--correlation between LFS and particles in excitations has been found~\cite{ortlieb2023}.
 This contrasts with previous work which could only access weaker supercooling and did not significantly pass the mode-coupling crossover~\cite{malins2013fara,royall2015physrep}.
-Amongst earlier work, some studies claimed a significant relationship between local order and dynamic heterogeniety~\cite{kawasaki2007,leocmach2012,tamborini2015}, while other work found rather little~\cite{charbonneau2012}.
-While it is likely that the means of determining the structure may be important~\cite{richard2020,tong2018,Cubuk2015,malins2013tcc}, in any case, structure-dynamics relationships in the weakly super--cooled regime in 3d have been found to be model--dependent~\cite{hocky2014}.
+Amongst the earlier work, some studies claimed a significant relationship between local order and dynamic heterogeneity~\cite{kawasaki2007,leocmach2012,tamborini2015}, while other work found rather little~\cite{charbonneau2012}.
+While it is likely that the means of determining the structure may be important~\cite{richard2020,tong2018,Cubuk2015,malins2013tcc}, in any case, structure-dynamics relationships in the weakly supercooled regime in 3$d$ have been found to be model--dependent~\cite{hocky2014}.

 The fact that it is now possible to study glass-formers at the single-particle level in real space at deeper supercooling than the Mode-Coupling crossover opens the way to probe the role of LFS in this newly accessible dynamical regime.
-The anti-correlation between LFS and excitations~\cite{ortlieb2023} suggests that it may be interesting to investigate further the relationship between LFS and excitations of dynamic facilitation, particularly at deeper supercooling, which forms the topic of this work.
+The anti-correlation between LFS and excitations~\cite{ortlieb2023} motivates us to further investigate the relationship between LFS and excitations of dynamic facilitation, particularly at deeper supercooling.
+This investigation forms the topic of this work.
 Moreover, if one imagines that the LFS are somehow stable relative to other parts of the system, then upon supercooling they might be expected to ``expel'' excitations.
 Here, we investigate this hypothesis using GPU computer simulations of a model glassformer and colloid experiments.